pegasystems/pega-helm-charts/charts/pega/README.md

 `service.tls.external_secret_name` | If you configured a secret in an external secrets operator, enter the secret name.
 For details, see [this section.](#optional-support-for-providing-credentialscertificates-using-external-secrets-operator) | `""`
 `service.tls.keystore` | The keystore content for the tier.
 If you leave this value empty, the deployment uses the default keystore. | `""`
 `service.tls.keystorepassword` | The keystore password for the tier.
 If you leave this value empty, the deployment uses the default password for the default keystore. | `""`
 `service.tls.cacertificate` | The CA certificate for the tier.
-If you leave this value empty, the deployment uses the default CA certificate for the default keystore. | `""`
+If you leave this value empty, the deployment uses the default CA certificate for the default keystore.
+Pass the certificateChainFile file if you are using certificateFile and certificateKeyFile | `""`
+`service.tls.certificateFile` | The content of the file that contains the server certificate.
+The format is PEM-encoded.
+This should be given if keystore and keystorepassword is not specified. | `""`
+`service.tls.certificateKeyFile` | The content of the file that contains the server private key.
+The format is PEM-encoded.
+This should be given if keystore and keystorepassword is not specified. | `""`
 `service.tls.traefik.enabled` | Set as `true` if you enabled Traefik for the tier and deployed the Traefik addon Helm charts; otherwise set it to `false`. | `false`
 `service.tls.traefik.serverName` | The server name for the tier, SAN(Subject Alternative Name) of the certificate present inside the container | `""`
 `service.tls.traefik.insecureSkipVerify` | Set to `true` to skip verifying the certificate; do this in cases where you do not need a valid root/CA certificate but want to encrypt load balancer traffic.
 Leave the setting to `false` to both verify the certificate and encrypt load balancer traffic. | `false`

 ##### Important Points to note
 - By default, Pega provides a self-signed keystore and a custom root/CA certificate in Helm chart version `2.2.0`.
 To use the default keystore and CA certificate, leave the parameters service.tls.keystore, service.tls.keystorepassword and service.tls.cacertificate empty.
+- To enable SSL, you should either provide keystore and keystorepassword or certificate, certificatekey and cacertificate files in PEM format.
+If nothing is given, a default self-signed keystore and a custom root/CA certificate is taken by Tomcat.
 - The CA certificate can be issued by any valid Certificate Authorities or you can also use a self-created CA certificate with proper chaining.
+- In case of passing the certificate files in `values.yaml`, base64 encode the certificate files and specify the string content.
+In case of passing certificates through external secrets, it can be done normally.
-- To encode your keystore and certificates using the following command: o	Linux:  cat ca_bundle.crt | base64 -w 0 o	Windows: type keystore.jks | openssl base64  (needs openssl)
+- To encode your keystore and certificate files using the following command: o	Linux:  cat ca_bundle.crt | base64 -w 0 o	Windows: type keystore.jks | openssl base64  (needs openssl)
-- Add the required, encoded content in the values.yaml using the parameters service.tls.keystore, service.tls.keystorepassword and service.tls.cacertificate.
+- Add the required, encoded content in the values.yaml using the parameters service.tls.keystore, service.tls.keystorepassword and service.tls.cacertificate or service.tls.certificateFile and service.tls.certificateKeyFile.
 - Create a keystore file with the SAN(Subject Alternate Name) field present in case of Traefik ingress controller.
 - You must use the latest Docker images in order to use this feature; if you use Helm chart version `2.2.0`, with outdated Docker images and set `service.tls.enabled` to `true`, the deployment logs a `Bad Gateway` error.
 Helm chart version `2.2.0`, you must update your Pega Platform version to the latest patch version or set `service.tls.enabled` to `false`.